gwct/referee/README.md

 | No reads mapped to this site | -2 |

 For the case of the reference base being called as N, Referee can calculate the highest scoring base and report it with the `--correct` option.

+#### Other notes

+By default, Referee prints out the runtime for each step.
+If the [psutil](https://pypi.org/project/psutil/) module is installed, it will also print out memory usage.
+However, if you have many input files or use many processes then this can be distracting.
+Use `--quiet` to disable.